alanng10/class-lang/Docue/Article/Single/a.md

 1 derived class is ArrayTypeName.
 ArrayTypeName represents array of int or struct type name.
 ArrayTypeName has syntax that is TypeName followed by exponent sign.
+The TypeName can be either IntTypeName or StructTypeName.